French Prairie Bridge ProjectFrequently Asked Questions

 What is the project’s timeline?

 Project planning began in fall 2016.
-The project aims to complete preliminary design of the French Prairie Bridge by the end of 2018.
+The project aims to complete preliminary design of the French Prairie Bridge by spring 2019.

 What happens after this project is complete?